ningwebbeginner/winter23_cs162_course_project_student/README.md

 conda deactivate
 ```

-And then install all the required packages in your environment simply by:
+Once you create the above environment, install all the required packages in your environment simply by:

 ```bash
 conda activate cs188